weejayuk/jump.ios/Docs/JUMP Integration Guide.md

     // ...
 And update Capture:
     [captureUser replacePhotosArrayOnCaptureForDelegate:self context:nil];

-**Warning**: The `NSArray` properties used to model plurals are copy-on-set.
+**Warning** The `NSArray` properties used to model plurals are copy-on-set.
 This means that to modify the array you must create a new mutable array with the existing array, then modify the mutable array, then assign the mutable array to the property.
 (Because the property is copy-on-set further modifications to the copied array will not change the property.)
 See the above example for an example of this technique.